chanind/amr-logic-converter/README.md

 # ∃x(boy(x) ^ ¬∃e(:ARG0(e, x) ^ giggle-01(e)))
 ```

+### Using Variables for Instances

+If you want to use variables for each AMR instance instead of constants, you can pass the option `use_variables_for_instances=True` when creating the AmrLogicConverter instance.
+When `existentially_quantify_instances` is set, variable will always be used for instances regardless of this setting.

 ## Contributing

 Contributions are welcome!
 Please leave an issue in the Github repo if you find any bugs, and open a pull request with and fixes or improvements that you'd like to contribute.
 Ideally please include new test cases to verify any changes or bugfixes if appropriate.